 However, you have more home financing options if an FHA loan isn’t right for you.
 USDA loans are government-backed loans reserved for individuals and families whose income levels fall at or below the area’s low-income level.

 These loans can be acquired for homes under 2,000 square feet with values under the area’s average.
-Applicants are more likely to get a USDA loan if their current living situation is dangerous or unsanitary.
+Applicants are more likely to get Texas USDA loans if their current living situation is dangerous or unsanitary.